 Accrual for this study will be equitable among participants with RVOs meeting the enrollment criteria.
-All participants will have received the standard care therapy prior to enrollment.
+All participants will have received the standard care therapy prior to enrollment and will be eligible to receive adjuvant laser therapy during the study if necessary.